-Hiring a digital marketing agency can assist in the execution of a solid digital marketing plan.
-That’s where digital marketing courses come in.
+However, hiring a digital marketing agency can assist in the execution of a solid digital marketing plan.
+Most of all, that’s where digital marketing courses come in.
 Take the time to learn how and why you should use digital marketing strategies to enhance your online presence.
 In this article, we share some of the best-loved digital marketing courses available.

 5 Digital Marketing Courses to Take Now